 Minimalism has been a strong “trend” for so long, it’s closer now to a genre.
 What’s trending is the new way minimalism is being used, a variant style we call “neo-minimalism.”

 In general, minimalism represents the style of “less is more,” favoring fewer meaningful visuals over many irrelevant ones.
-Minimalism took hold of web design because of its practical benefits just as much as its aesthetic ones — minimalist web pages load faster, look better on small screens, and provide a more convenient user experience.
+Minimalism took hold of web design because of its practical benefits just as much as its aesthetic ones—minimalist web pages load faster, look better on small screens, and provide a more convenient user experience.

 Minimalist web pages load faster, look better on small screens, and provide a more convenient user experience.

 Neo-minimalism takes that to the next level with even fewer visuals.
-In 2019, we’ll see sites reaching for the bare minimum, showcasing only a handful of words on a single page, or maybe just a single button.
+This year, we’ll see sites reaching for the bare minimum, showcasing only a handful of words on a single page, or maybe just a single button.
 It seems that to have your minimalist site stand out from all the other minimalist sites, the best approach is to have even less on your screen than your competitors.

 Image via ETQ